Internal Revenue Service, Treasury.

 Title.
 The Art Advisory Panel of the Commissioner of Internal Revenue.

 Purpose.
-The Panel helps the Internal Revenue Service review and evaluate the acceptability of property appraisals submitted by taxpayers in support of the fair market value claimed on works of art involved in Federal Income, Estate or Gift taxes in accordance with sections 170, 2031, and 2512 of the Internal Revenue Code of 1986.
+The Panel assists the Internal Revenue Service by reviewing and evaluating the acceptability of property appraisals submitted by taxpayers in support of the fair market value claimed on works of art involved in Federal Income, Estate or Gift taxes in accordance with sections 170, 2031, and 2512 of the Internal Revenue Code of 1986.

 Statement of Public Interest.
 It is in the public interest to continue the existence of the Art Advisory Panel.
 The Secretary of Treasury, with the concurrence of the General Services Administration, has also approved renewal of the Panel.
 The membership of the Panel is balanced between museum directors and curators, art dealers and auction representatives to afford differing points of view in determining fair market value.

-Authority for this Panel will expire two years from the date the Charter is approved by the Assistant Secretary for Management and filed with the appropriate congressional committees unless, prior to the expiration of its Charter, the Panel is renewed.
+Authority for this Panel will expire two years from the date the Charter is approved by the Assistant Secretary for Management and Chief Financial Officer and filed with the appropriate congressional committees unless, prior to the expiration of its Charter, the Panel is renewed.

-The Commissioner of Internal Revenue has determined that this document is not a major rule as defined in Executive Order 12291 and that a regulatory impact analysis therefore is not required.
+The Commissioner of Internal Revenue has determined that this document is not a major rule as defined in Executive Order 12291 and that a regulatory impact analysis therefore is Start Printed Page 5423not required.
 Neither does this document constitute a rule subject to the Regulatory Flexibility Act (5 U.S.C.
 Chapter 6).Start Signature

 Commissioner of Internal Revenue.